Sukhbir Singh Kapoor

-Sukhbir Singh Kapoor OBE (Punjabi: ਸੁਖਬੀਰ ਸਿੰਘ ਕਪੂਰ) is a writer and educator.
-Currently the vice chancellor of The International School of Sikh Studies and Khalsa College, London, Kapoor has served as a professor and administrator at universities in several countries.
+Sukhbir Singh Kapoor OBE (Punjabi: ਸੁਖਬੀਰ ਸਿੰਘ ਕਪੂਰ) was a writer, educator and currently the vice chancellor of The International School of Sikh Studies and Khalsa College.
+Kapoor has served as a professor and administrator at universities in several countries.
 He has written 50 books on various topics, including Sikhism, economic theory, business administration, accounting practice, and Punjabi poetry.
 His numerous articles have appeared in many English and Punjabi magazines, and he has received numerous awards, including the Punjabi Academy Award from the Government of Delhi.
 He has also organized many symposia for drama and poetry, and has directed many plays.
 Kapoor is the chief editor of the Sikh Courier International.
 Kapoor was appointed Officer of the Order of the British Empire (OBE) in the 2010 Birthday Honors.

 Education

 He studied at the Universities of Punjab, Agra, Glasgow, and London.
 His academic and professional achievements include qualifications of D.Litt., PhD, MCom, M.A. (law), BCom (hons), LL.B., FCMA, and FCCA.
 He received military training as a cadet at Kamti for NCC, where he was commissioned as an officer.